gllera/blog/README.md

-# blog
+# Info
-Source files of my personal blog
+You can see the production version of this source code on https://github.com/gllera/gllera.github.io